scriptrdotio/demos-trackingsimulator/README.md

 - *util*: provides utiliy functions (generate id, transform polyline into an array of points, etc.)

 ## Configuration
+- Create channel as anonymous publish/subscribe with "city_channel" as name.
 - Google Map directions API key
   - directionservice, in DirectionService constructor function, this.apiKey
 - Bin usage